-Google introduced a new policy related to background location access in the Android applications which will result in your application being rejected or taken down from the Google Play Store if the permissions declaration form wasn’t completed.
+Google has introduced a new policy related to background location access in Android applications.
+It can result in your application being rejected or taken down from the Google Play Store if the permissions declaration form wasn’t completed.

 There are two situations where this change in policy may concern you:

-If you are trying to get your app uploaded to the Google Play Store, after uploading your APK on the Google Play Store, you will receive a message explaining that your app status is rejected and the eligibility issue message may be:
+- If you are trying to get your app uploaded to the Google Play Store, after uploading your AAB on the Google Play Store, you may receive a message explaining that your app has been rejected due to one of the following reasons:

-If you received a communication from Google regarding one of your already uploaded apps that looks like this one:
+- If you received a message from Google regarding one of your already uploaded apps that looks like this one:

 Before continuing ask yourself the following question:

 Are Geo-Fenced Push notifications a core functionality of my app?